amssljc/FSDiffNet/README.md

 ## Requirements

-Our code is based on Python 3.10.13 and the following package versions:
+Our code is based on Python 3.10.13.
+Details on the versions of the required packages are provided below:

 ```bash
 matplotlib                    3.8.1